-The thought of stripping, washing, and re-making our beds once a week (which is how often the American Academy of Dermatology suggests) has many postponing the annoying chore.
+The thought of stripping, washing, and re-making our beds once a week has many postponing the annoying chore.
 A recent survey by Mattress Advisor found that people averaged 24 days between washings.
 But there are many reasons not to neglect laundering our sheets and pillowcases.
 Different viruses can survive for different amounts of time on fabric, ranging anywhere from days to weeks.

 Meet the Expert